-Still, the more we traveled, the more we realized the sacredness of our own home.
-There was no other place like it—miles of flat, fresh water, sandy bottom lakes, remote beaches.
+Still, the more they traveled, the more they realized the sacredness of their own home.
+There was no other place like it—miles of fresh water sandy bottom lakes, remote beaches, and lush forests.
 It was hard to describe northern Michigan to anyone.
 No one had heard of it or even cared.
 It was the kiting world’s best-kept secret.
 Even though kiteboarding was what took them around the world, it was also what connected them to Michigan in a unique way, ultimately bringing them back.

 Looking back, we never expected to be selling shirts, let alone a full product line.
 That’s never what it was about.
-In fact, it still isn’t.
 At the heart of everything we do is a desire to share passion for this insanely amazing place.
 Not just the road, not just northern Michigan, but all of the Great Lakes.
 We’re here to reconnect people and weave a common thread.
 To inspire others to put down their phones, leave their desks, and explore.
 To protect the places we love for the future.
-We still kiteboard whenever we can and now when we travel, we’ll see the M22 logo and share a smile—and mutual understanding—with a stranger.
+Now when we travel, we’ll see the M22 logo and share a smile—and mutual understanding—with a stranger.
 As we watch our little shop grow and have families of our own, we’re still motivated to wake up everyday and keep doing this.

 It was always bigger than us and it always will be.

 We still donate 1% of everything to the Leelanau Conservancy and together with your support, have given over $100,000 to help protect the land and water that we all love.
 If we didn't have the northern Michigan that we do, our business would not exist.
 Keeping our Great Lakes region pristine is at the top of our list as it ensures a better future for generations to come.